Education

 Assessment

-Upon entry to Kickstart Academy, students are given baseline assessments for all subjects, the results of which will be analysed by staff to ensure future lessons are prepared to build upon current ability, catering for any additional needs or gaps in learning identified.
+Upon entry to Kickstart Academy, students are given baseline assessments for core subjects, the results of which will be analysed by staff to ensure future lessons are prepared to build upon current ability, catering for any additional needs or gaps in learning identified.

 All students’ single word reading, spelling and maths skills will also be assessed using the standardised assessments contained within the WRAT 5.
 The results of these will be used to develop a personalised approach to the curriculum, as well as identifying any potential additional needs of students.